Crowfunder/Cogmaster/api/README.md

+# Getting the app ready
+Before you can run the app, you have to extract some files from the game client.
+1. If you don't have a JDK v17 already, install one, for example [Zulu](https://www.azul.com/downloads/?version=java-17-lts&package=jdk#zulu)
+2. Get the game configs as xmls, from now on they will be called "parseable", to get the xml configs you may need to use a tool like [Datdec](https://github.com/lucasluqui/datdec), put them into folder named "parseable"
+3. Get the game translations .properties files, open "code/projectx-config.jar" in something like 7zip or WinRar, go into i18n folder, put them into a folder named "properties"
+4. Put the extracted resources into `Cogmaster/api/src/main/resources`, so that "parseable" and "properties" are in the same folder as routers

 # Deployment
 There are two (three) supported ways to launch the api.
 There are two scripts (`deploy.sh` and `shutdown.sh`) for deployment of the entire app that use docker compose method.
 ## Standard, through Maven